sekoyo/keshi/README.md

   )
 }

-const user1 = await getCachedUser() // 1st time caches the promise and returns it const user2 = await getCachedUser() // 2nd time returns the first promise if within 5mins
+const user1 = await getCachedUser() // First time caches the promise and returns it const user2 = await getCachedUser() // Second time returns the first promise if within 5mins
 ```

 You can use plain values but they must still be awaited: